e4coder/react-architecture/README.md

 - **Vite**: A build tool that provides a faster and more efficient development experience for modern web projects.
 It features hot module replacement and is designed to work seamlessly with frameworks like React.
 - **Tailwind CSS**: A utility-first CSS framework that enables rapid UI development by providing pre-defined classes for styling elements directly in your markup.
 - **Jatoi**: A lightweight state management solution that is simpler than Zustand.
 It provides an intuitive API for managing application state without the complexity of larger libraries.
-- **Jatoi Atomic**: An extension of Jatoi that focuses on creating modular and reusable state management patterns.
-It provides tools for building scalable applications with minimal overhead.
 - **Zustand**: A small, fast, and scalable state management solution for React applications.
 It simplifies the management of application state, particularly in larger applications.
 - **TanStack Router**: A flexible and powerful router for React applications, designed to handle complex routing scenarios while providing features like data fetching and nested routes.
 - **TanStack Query**: A powerful data-fetching library for React that simplifies server state management.
 It provides hooks for fetching, caching, and updating data, enhancing the developer experience.